The Zoning Board of Appeals shall hear and decide appeals and requests for variances from the requirements of this chapter.

 The Zoning Board of Appeals shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the local administrator in the enforcement or administration of this chapter.

-In passing upon such applications, the Zoning Board of Appeals shall consider all technical evaluations, all relevant factors, standards specified in other sections of this chapter and:
+In passing upon such applications, the Zoning Board of Appeals shall consider all technical evaluations, all relevant factors, and all standards specified in other sections of this chapter and:

 The danger that materials may be swept onto other lands to the injury of others;